 Notable Showpad features:

-- Track content ROI and enforces brand compliance in content creation
+- Tracks content ROI and enforces brand compliance in content creation

-- Identify upsell and cross-selling opportunities as well as in-deal coaching
+- Lets users identify upsell and cross-selling opportunities as well as in-deal coaching

 - Share information through brand microsite for prospects to share content with their internal stakeholders

-- Gauge and track prospect interest to understand next steps
+- Gauges and tracks prospect interest to understand next steps

 The tool you choose needs to support your team’s growth for ongoing success

 The best sales enablement tool will be the one that your team will find the easiest to adopt in their everyday tasks and responsibilities.

 It’s important to keep in mind your company’s growth as you choose your sales enablement tool.
 You want to be sure that it’ll continuously grow and adapt to your business needs, market changes, and new product releases.

 This support comes with insights and data that continuously update with each interaction and sales training that prepares your sales team for success through engaging and motivating material and courses.